 Cartilage can be damaged from auto accidents, falls, sports injury or as part of a degenerative or arthritic process.
 If the cartilage is damaged then there is a hole or defect in the surface that normally protects the bones of the knee.
 Those holes or areas of damaged cartilage can spread and lead to osteoarthritis.

 Over the years the Orthopedic industry has tried many different techniques to fill these holes in the cartilage.
-One of the most commonly preformed procedures is a microfracture.
+One of the most commonly performed procedures is a microfracture.
 That is a procedure where we make many holes in the bone.
 Those holes allow bone marrow cells to enter the knee joint.
 Those cells will form a layer over the area of damaged cartilage.
-The issue with a microfracture is that it didn’t work in everyone and the new cartilage was not as firm or as strong as the cartilage you were born with.
-That issue led to other techniques to repair cartilage injury.
+The issue with a microfracture is that it didn’t work for everyone and the new cartilage was not as firm or as strong as the cartilage you were born with.
+That issue led to other techniques to try and repair a cartilage injury.
 You can review those techniques here.

 MACI procedure for cartilage regeneration

 The MACI procedure for cartilage regeneration is a two stage process.
 The first stage involves a short trip to an operating room for an arthroscopic evaluation.
-During the procedure we place a camera inside your knee to look at the cartilage damage.
-If we believe that the cartilage injury can be repaired with the MACI procedure then we will take a small sample of normal cartilage in your knee.
+During this first procedure, we place a camera inside your knee to look at the cartilage damage.
+If we believe that, the cartilage injury can be repaired with the MACI procedure then we will take a small sample of normal cartilage in your knee.
 That cartilage will be sent to Vericel.
-The scientists will then grow your cartilage cells and implant them onto a collagen matrix which acts as a scaffold or a home for the your new cartilage cells.
+The scientists will then grow your cartilage cells and implant them onto a collagen matrix which acts as a scaffold or a home for your new cartilage cells.

 5-6 weeks is necessary to grow and implant the new cartilage cells onto the matrix.
 Then we bring you back to the operating room.
-This time we will make a small incision in the front of your knee.
+This time we will make an incision in the front of your knee.
 The cartilage defect will be cleaned up and prepared.
-After proper preparation we implant the new matrix with your cartilage cells into the defect.
-We attach the matrix to your knee with a glue or very small sutures.
+After proper preparation, we implant the new matrix with your cartilage cells into the defect.
+We attach the matrix to your knee with a biological glue or very small sutures.

-Over the next few months your cartilage cells should continue growing until the hole or defect in the damaged area is covered with new cartilage.
-The overall recovery is long, and may require a period of time on crutches so you do not damage the new cells which they are growing.
+Over the months after surgery, your cartilage cells will grow until the hole or defect in the damaged area of the knee is covered with new cartilage.
+The overall recovery is long and may require a period of time on crutches so you do not damage the new cells which they are growing.
+After a period of time on crutches, you will begin weight bearing exercises.
+The entire rehabilitation depends on the size of the defect or hole in the cartilage.
+The larger the hole, the longer the rehabilitation.

 This paper shows that the MACI procedure appears to offer superior results when compared to a microfracture for cartilage regeneration.
-As with any relatively recent procedure time will tell if the cartilage that grows is similar to the cartilage that your were born with.
-If the cartilage is of superior quality then MACI might offer Orthopedic Surgeons a new method to regenerate cartilage and minimize the risks of developing osteoarthritis.
+As with any relatively recent procedure, time will tell if the cartilage that grows is similar to the cartilage that you were born with.
+If the cartilage is of superior quality than MACI might offer Orthopedic Surgeons a new method to regenerate cartilage and minimize the risks of developing osteoarthritis.